Stalking expert Nico van den Dries

 Perpetrators and their behavior

-Most of the behaviors are mainly sending letters, emails, apps, text messages and making phone calls.
-Threats can also be expressed in nearly half of the cases.
-What is shocking is that the stalking usually lasts for years with weekly or monthly attacks that can sometimes stop for a while.
-Logically, this leads to stress for most victims and there can also be despair and fear of the future.
+Most behaviors are mainly sending letters, emails, apps, text messages and making phone calls.
+In almost half of the cases, threats can also be made.
+What is surprising is that the stalking usually lasts for years with weekly or monthly stalking that can sometimes stop for a while.
+Logically, this leads to stress for most victims and can also lead to despair and fear of the future.

-Eric Blaauw: In the case of regular stalking, a perpetrator is often known or at least a suspicion of who it is.
+In the case of regular stalking, a perpetrator is often known or at least a suspicion of who it is.
 In the case of stalking of famous people, politicians and corporate stalking, it is often unknown who the perpetrator is.
 This is probably mainly because some of the perpetrators are not so much focused on the person himself, but more on his / her views or policy.
 Understandably, victims of an unknown perpetrator often develop paranoid feelings, because almost anyone can be the perpetrator and it is unknown who can still be trusted when confidential information ends up on the street.

 Based on Dutch and German research among famous persons, it can be assumed that about one third of the stalkers of famous persons have a psychiatric disorder with clear delusions.
 Probably a higher percentage has a personality disorder such as narcissism, an inflated sense of self, sensitivity to abandonment or instability of mood.
 In this group there is often an overreaction to injury and impulsivity.